mavalderrama/AI-flood-prediction-system/README.md

 # Edge Computing Artificial Neural Network
-This implementation of an IoT Edge Computing System can dinamically reconfigure its hardware based on the data load and polling system
+This implementation of an IoT Edge Computing System can predict a flood and dinamically reconfigure its hardware based on the data load

 # VIVADO HLS Hardware ANN IP Core